narner/UrsusHTTP/README.md

 ## Usage

-Ursus is very much a work in progress, and with Arvo's HTTP interface subject to change this is mostly just a proof of concept for now.
+Ursus is very much a work in progress, and with `%eyre`'s HTTP interface subject to change this is mostly just a proof of concept for now.
 However, authentication is supported, and you can send messages to apps running on your ship.

 To get set up, first you need to set the `baseURL` on the Ursus client to the URL your planet is being served on.
 This might be something like `"https://pittyp-pittyp.urbit.org"` or `"http://localhost:8080"`.